Iggy-V/Iggy-V/README.md

 </a>
 <p>

-- 🔭 I’m currently a student at Washington and Lee University
+- 🔭 I’m currently a student at the University of Amsterdam

-- 🖥️ Teaching Assistant at the Computer Science Department
+- 🖥️ Student Engineer at ChannelEngine

 - 👨‍💻 I'm proficient with Python and Java

-- 🌱 I’m currently Working on Personal Projects

-- 🌱 I’m currently learning Web Development
+- 🌱 I’m currently mastering C#

-- 🌎 I'm a big traveler, visited 20+ countries
+- 🌎 I'm a big traveler, having visited 30+ countries

 - 🧑‍🎨 Check out my personal website: **[www.ignasvolcokas.com](https://www.ignasvolcokas.com/)**